akirk/friends/readme.txt

 == Changelog ==
 = 0.14 =
-- Add bookmarks that can be used to recommend articles to friends
+- Add Saved Articles that can be used to recommend articles to friends
+- Extract article contents using Readability

 = 0.13 =
 - No longer use hardcoded WP REST API URLs